abhinav4848/Obsidian-Personal-Research/inductive reasoning.md

 The premises provide _some_ evidence to build a conclusion.
 You might think, "But the conclusion might not be true if you’re just pulling from a one-time occurrence or a handful of experiences.", and you're correct.
 Conclusions derived from induction don’t make them the truth.
 They show the probability of an event occurring.

 # Example use
-If I leave for work at , I can avoid traffic
+If I leave for work at < time > , I can avoid traffic.

 ---
 # References